 The TurboCAD Training Guides and the TurboCAD Mac Training Essentials, lead you through exercises.
 If you already have some understanding of CAD software, then these could be for you, but if you are new to CAD, Then I’d recommend following these after you have been through the USB training.
 Each exercise starts by showing you what you will draw, then takes you through a blow by blow account of how to achieve it.

 A couple of training courses are run in Winchester most months.
 Numbers are limited to 5 at most, but are usually 3 people, this ensures that everyone gets all the attention they need.
 You are encouraged to bring along examples of what you need to draw, so that I can make sure you go away with all the information you need to solve any problem that comes your way.
 We start at 10am and go on until about 5.30.
-Dates for these are shown on the home page at the bottom on the right.
+Dates for these are shown on the right-hand side of footer at the bottom of each page.
 The cost is £280 + vat.

 For those who just have difficulty with an aspect or two of TurboCAD, say printing for example, then, we can arrange link ups using LogMeIn, for the visual and Skype for audio.
 We arrange a mutually convenient time and it can be at the weekend, or evening and link up.
 You pay initially for an hour, but this can be extended.

 To find out more about training, please call me on 01962 835081, email firstname.lastname@example.org, or see the products below.

 Creating CAD-like construction drawings in SketchUp - ideal for most one-off construction jobs and the small to medium sized drawing office.

 Browser-based (HTML) and video training guides teaching common 2D/3D CAD skills through easy to use, step-by-step sessions.
 Designed for anyone wishing to learn TurboCAD in a self-paced, structured session format, but is also appropriate for students learning CAD for the first time in a classroom setting, whether at school, college, university or any educational institution.